 Lepidolite is a variety of mica that occurs in a spectrum of colors that range from pink to deep lavender.
 The stones shown here are tumbled quartz pebbles that have enough lepidolite inclusions to yield pink and lavender gemstones.

 Malachite is a green copper carbonate mineral.
 It often displays swirled and banded patterns in shades of light through dark green.
 It is a very heavy material because of its high copper content.
-These stones were produced from malachite mined in Zaire (Africa).
+These stones were produced from malachite mined in the Democratic Republic of the Congo (Africa).

 Montana Moss Agate